-Complementing these textual and stylistic findings, our reference-level analysis (Figures~\ref{fig:bias-shift}–\ref{fig:bias_pies_low_sim}) reveals that the magnitude and direction of political bias shifts between Grokipedia and Wikipedia articles are strongly related to article similarity.
+Complementing these textual and stylistic findings, our reference-level analysis (Figure~\ref{fig:bias-shift}) reveals that the magnitude and direction of political bias shifts between Grokipedia and Wikipedia articles are strongly related to article similarity.
 When Grokipedia reproduces Wikipedia closely (high similarity), the resulting entries show little or no bias shift.
-However, low-similarity articles—those most substantially rewritten—display both greater variance and a systematic rightward tendency in bias shift.
-This pattern suggests that editorial divergence in Grokipedia is concentrated precisely where generative rewriting occurs.
+However, low-similarity articles display both greater variance and a rightward tendency in bias shift.

-The corresponding breakdown of reference sources further supports this interpretation.
-In the low-similarity subset, citation networks are dominated by a narrower set of news outlets with identifiable political leanings, as measured by the \textit{News Media Bias and Factuality} dataset \cite{sanchez2024mapping}.
-Whereas Wikipedia’s reference base remains diverse and balanced, Grokipedia’s alternative sourcing emphasizes ideologically marked or partisan media domains.
-Together, these results indicate that Grokipedia’s generative process may amplify latent source bias when departing from human-authored baselines, substituting breadth and attribution with ideologically skewed curation.
+This should be understood in the context of both methodological and substantive scope.
+Because available bias datasets primarily cover widely shared media domains and rely on audience-based measures derived from social media activity, our estimates capture the orientation of news media sources rather than the full spectrum of cited references or the ideological content of individual sources.
+At the same time, other work shows that Grokipedia and Wikipedia differ substantially in their broader composition of source types, including academic, governmental, civil-society, and user-generated sources \cite{mehdizadeh2025epistemic}.
+The present analysis, therefore, isolates one specific dimension of this broader epistemic shift, while other aspects of sourcing remain outside its scope.

 The topic-level analysis reveals that cross-platform divergence is not evenly distributed but concentrated in specific domains.
 Articles on politics, geography, history, business, and religion show the lowest similarity between Grokipedia and Wikipedia, suggesting that the model’s generative behavior departs most from human-edited content precisely in areas where public narratives are contested or where factual structures are complex.
 Notably, some of these domains exhibit the strongest rightward shift in cited sources, too.
 This alignment between low similarity and increased ideological skew suggests that Grokipedia’s deviations are not merely stylistic but often substantively directional.